DevSoc-Asansol2023/DevSoc-Main/README.md

 Once your PR is approved and merged, your contributions will be part of our project.

-## Development Setup

-To set up a development environment for [Your Project Name], follow the instructions in our [Development Setup Guide](DEV_SETUP.md).

 ## License

 By contributing to DevSociety Portal, you agree that your contributions will be licensed under the project's [LICENSE](LICENSE.md).